Getting started with Contained Databases in SQL 11 (“Denali”) – Part 02 – Creating contained databases & changes to ALTER DA

 Assumption: It is assumed that the reader have fair amount of exposure to SSMS and SQL Server database fundamentals before beginning this exercise.

-1. Login to the SQL 11 (“Denali”) SQL Server Management Studio (SSMS) (while you are at it, enjoy the new Visual Studio 2010 shell)
+1. Login to the SQL Server Management Studio (SSMS)

 2. Right-click on the Server instance name in the Object Explorer and click “Properties”